roysoumya/brand-consistency-framework/data/README.md

 ## Output of Sentence Ranking models (MASR-3 plus Baselines)
 The remaining columns contain.
 The remaining columns contain the output of the proposed model "MASR-3" and also the output of the baseline models - LEAD, MASR, CONS, CTR, POL, and CONS-POL.

+The file "SentenceRankingGroundTruthPlusModelOutputs.csv" is referred in the codes as "GoldDataAllAspects_Annotate_Partial_17thSept.csv"